 If you would like to learn more about the theories of Georg Jacobsen, please consult his book ”Noget om konstruktiv form i billedkunst” published in 1965.

 Kåre Jonsborg took the knowledge he acquired from his teachers, Georg Jacobsen being the most predominant, but also Jean Heiberg (1884 to 1976) was important.
 Mr. Heiberg was a student of the well known Henri Matisse in France, and had acquired lots of knowledge from him.
 Kåre Jonsborg combined the knowledge acquired from his teachers with his own research in classical arts to understand the compositional secrets of the old masters.
+He was then the leading expert of his time to apply these techniques into tapestry.
 He passionately travelled around in art museums all over Europe to study the classical pictorial language hidden in old paintings.

 To give you a glimpse of the theories, the web editor will show you a series of slides made by Kåre Jonsborg which he himself used to explain the very basics of his theories.
 The text is freely translated into English by the web editor with a basis of extracts from the artist´s personal notes made for a presentation he presented at a few occasions such as at an art exhibition in Farsund in 1971.